 It is the policy of the University at Stony Brook to publish a campus telephone directory including student name, campus address, home address, and telephone number.
-If a student does not wish to be listed in the directory, or, in the case of a student who is a minor, if a parent does not wish such listing, he or she will be required to so indicate at the time of registration by filing SUSB Form #503-B at the Office of Records/Registrar.
+If a student does not wish to be listed in the directory, or, in the case of a student who is a minor, if a parent does not wish such listing, he or she will be required to so indicate at the time of registration by filing SUSB Form 503-B at the Office of Records/Registrar.
 Parking and Traffic Regulations have been established to govern vehicular and pedestrian traffic and parking on highways, streets, roads, and sidewalks owned, controlled, or maintained by the university.
 These regulations apply to students, faculty, employees, visitors, and all other persons upon such premises.
 The detailed regulations and appeal procedures are available in the Traffic Office, 192 Administration Building.
-Note: At the present time, resident students, except freshmen and sophomores, are permitted to register their motor vehicles for parking in the resident student lots.
-Resident freshmen and sophomores must petition and be approved to have vehicles on campus.
-Applications may be obtained in the Traffic Office.
+All graduate students who operate a car on campus are required to secure a parking permit, available at the Traffic Office.
 Academic Regulations and Procedures